 - Contact your healthcare provider and rule out any medical complications that could be impacting your infant’s sleep.

-Growth and Behavior
+Growth & Behavior

 Growth and behavior are determined early on in life and are frequently directly related to food.
 For example, self-soothing is an important tool for infants to learn.
 In a St. James-Roberts study, researchers found that infants who experienced frequent breastfeeding, co-sleeping, and rapid response were more prone to night waking and crying at 3 months.
 In another study, parents who were present when their infant fell asleep experienced a higher incidence of waking.
-In contrast, infants that were able to self-sooth experienced less wakefulness and longer periods of time sleeping.
+In contrast, infants able to self-sooth experienced less wakefulness and longer periods of time sleeping.

 However, teaching your infant to self-soothe doesn’t have to mean ignoring them.
 If your child sleeps separate, wait a few minutes to see if they are able to soothe back to sleep.
 Attend to your baby if they continue to cry, or their cry sounds different.
 At this time, you can use non-food ways to help them soothe until they can develop the ability to do so themselves.
 Laying your child in their crib while they are drowsy, but not quite asleep can help them fall asleep on their own and stay asleep longer.
 Each child is different, and so is each family’s lifestyle and living situation.
 Growing Healthy Together acknowledges that every suggestion is not going to work for every family.